What can you do with a sports science degree?

 Famous people who studied sports science

-Sports science is now offered by a host of universities, primarily in the UK and the United States, and it has become increasingly popular in the last few years.
-Among the famous people who have studied sports science are British Paralympic athlete John McFall, who received a bachelor’s degree from Swansea University and later completed a master’s course at the University of Wales Institute, Cardiff (UWIC).
+Sports science is now offered by a host of universities and it has become increasingly popular in the last few years.
+Among the famous people who have studied sports science are British Paralympic athlete John McFall, who received a bachelor’s degree from University of Wales Institute, Cardiff (UWIC).

 Interestingly the son of the British Princess Royal, Peter Phillips, also studied sports science, later going on to work for the Williams Formula 1 racing team.
 Tim Noakes, a South African scientist who is among the most respected sports scientists alive today, studied at the University of Cape Town and has written a number of books about diets and exercise.